Purplecannon/footnote/doc/DeveloperGuidelines.md

 ## How to obtain the source code

-The source code of footnote can be found in its public [gitHub repository](https://github.com/miahuynhh/footnote).
+The source code of footnote can be found in its private [GitHub repository](https://github.com/miahuynhh/footnote).

+If you are not currently a collaborator and want to obtain the source code, please email your request to <miahuynh@cs.washington.edu>.

 ## The layout of Footnote's directory structure

-### frontend
+### Frontend

 ```
 footnote-frontend